SimonDanisch/HyperSignals.jl/README.md

 ### Wanted Features:
 * Inline callback code
 * Transfer entire branches to jitted OpenCL/OpenGL kernels
-* Multithreadded branching
+* Multithreaded branching
 * Different event sources, like websockets, disc, files, OpenCL-events, IDE-code changes, etc...
-* Different caching methods, for events that are emitted faster than they're being procest
+* Different caching methods, for events that are emitted faster than they're being processed
 * Bidirectional signals
 * lazy updates (state changes only get updated when read)

 ### Problems which Hypersignals should make easier

 * creating memory optimal code paths.
-For example concider loading a video from the hdd, load it into ram, then transfer it to the GPU to filter it.
+For example consider loading a video from the hdd, loading it into ram, then transferring it to the GPU to filter it.
 After the filtering, compress it and send it via a network connection to another client.
 This should look something like this in Hypersignals:
 ```Julia
 video = lift(open, "file.mp4") # create a signal from a file
 filtered = lift(video) do frame